 I Dismember Mama a/k/a Poor Albert & Little Annie (1972)

 w/ Zooey Hall, Geri Resichl, Joanne Moore Jordan, Greg Mullavey

 When I first met film professor Mikita Brottman, I named I Remember Mama (1948) as a sentimental fave.
 She answered “I Dismember Mama” and I knew we’d be fast friends.
-Mama is not dismembered, though, in this eccentric psychodrama.
-Yes hip-looking Albert (Hall) was committed to a mental hospital for attacking his mother, and it’s assumed he’s escaped to finish the job, but after killing a housekeeper he spends his time seducing a nine-year-old Shirley Temple type (Reischl).
-Mullavey (a/k/a Mr. Hartman from Mary Hartman) is the detective hot on his trail.
+Mama is not dismembered, though, in this eccentric if slightly dull psychodrama.
+Yes hip-looking Albert (Zooey Hall) was committed to a mental hospital for attacking his mother, and it’s assumed he’s escaped to finish the job, but after killing a housekeeper he spends his time seducing a nine-year-old Shirley Temple type (Geri Reischl).
+Greg Mullavey (Mr. Hartman from Mary Hartman) is the detective hot on his trail.
 More campy than sickie, more cat-and-mouse by daylight than violence at night, it does offer bold colors and Zooey Hall.
 His performance stands alongside Roberts Blossom’s in Deranged (1974) and Cameron Mitchell’s in The Toolbox Murders (1978).
 “Poor Albert” is the theme song.
 Released on a double-bill with The Blood Spattered Bride (1972).
 Don’t forget your Up-Chuck Cup.